Deshaun Watson Fails to Score Against Houston Texans

 He's the first rookie to pass 1,000 scrimmage yards since RB Steve Slaton in 2008. pic.twitter.com/Llxa4kpTqa

-This is good enough to give him the 6th best season rushing total behind Arian Foster and Steve Slaton.
+This is good enough to give him the sixth best season rushing total behind Arian Foster and Steve Slaton.

 Facing the Dallas Cowboys, Kansas City Chiefs, Tennessee Titans, Jacksonville Jaguars and Indianapolis Colts over the next month will provide the final tests of Pierce’s rookie campaign.